 You need to provide areas where you can keep important documents or files, to prevent your children from destroying them in case they manage to sneak into your office.

 Develop a Working Schedule

-Creating schedule will help provide the organization you need to become productive with work at home.
-As opposed to working your regular 9 to 5 job, it is easy to find yourself working until the wee hours at home.
+Creating a schedule will help provide the organization you need to become productive with working at home.
+As opposed to working your regular 9 to 5 job, it is easy to find yourself working until the wee hours without realizing it.

-There are added pressure when it comes to your schedule as you also have to allot enough time to spend with your family and there's the rest to dedicate to your work.
+Plus, there is added pressure when it comes to your schedule as you also have to allow enough time to spend with your family and there's the rest to dedicate to your work.

-By creating a proper schedule of your activities, it will help ensure that all tasks are done and accomplished on time.
-It also allows you to prioritize tasks so you can have a more focused set of activity for a given day.
+Creating a proper schedule of your activities will help ensure that all tasks are done and accomplished on time.
+It also allows you to prioritize tasks so you can have a more focused set of activities for a given day.

 Balance Work and Family

-One of the biggest misconception about working from home is that it is not as demanding as any regular office job.
-Truth is, it requires more attention and work on your part.
+One of the biggest misconceptions about working from home is that it is not as demanding as any regular office job.
+Truth is, it requires more attention and works on your part.

 Therefore, you cannot afford to have interruptions from your family or friends while doing work.

 The best way to deal with this situation is to let your family know what your schedule is so that they can refrain from disturbing you during working hours.